 And although the company is part of Kent Bikes, which is based in New Jersey, the company says its bikes are inspired by classic Italian designs.
 Acciao, which means steel in Italian, refers to the bike’s frame.

-And while steel adds weight, the Giordano Libero is actually lighter than many other steel frame bikes.
+And while steel adds weight, the Giordano Libero is actually lighter than many other steel-frame bikes.
 The drive train is all Shimano with Tourney shifters and a rear derailleur.
-A seven-speed cogset and double chain ring provides 14 gears.
+A seven-speed cogset and double chainring provide 14 gears.

 A Vitesse wheelset is also a nice touch and adds to the Italian look of the bike.

 The Bike Brand Most American Grew Up With

 One of the oldest bike companies in the world, Schwinn is still one of the best-known names in cycling in the U.S., especially for those not yet part of the cycling community.

 It’s the bike brand many Americans grew up riding.

 And while Schwinn may not have a presence with serious cyclists, it still offers excellent bikes at the entry and recreational level.
 The Phocus is one of those bikes.

 This aluminum-frame bike comes equipped with an 8-speed Claris rear derailleur with Suntour Alloy crank and alloy caliper brakes for solid good braking power.
 An alloy wheelset that features an attractive non-traditional spoke pattern is surprisingly lightweight.